A lifelong fan of professional wrestling, Koriander takes a look at the lighter side of the squared circle.

 They're only here to save their favorite wrestler from becoming a sad statistic.

 A year prior to the release of this film was the documentary Beyond The Mat, which followed the trials and tribulations of the ECW, WWE, and of AEW's Jake "The Snake" Roberts.
 Large portions of the film exploited Jake's problems with addiction and his home life.
-This was a film that forced wrestling fans and the wrestling community on a whole to focus on the dark side of the ring.
+This was a film that forced wrestling fans and the wrestling community as a whole to focus on the dark side of the ring.

 In the wake of this, Ready to Rumble follows Gordie and Sean on a mission to rescue their childhood hero Jimmy King, himself addicted to alcohol and having dabbled in other, unsavory vices.